-I was drinking poison without realizing what I was doing.
+I was drinking the poison of bitterness without realizing what I was doing.

 I remember the bright red gas can in my grandfather’s garage that had a small skull and cross bones with the letters D A N G E R written in white towards the bottom of the aluminum container.
 Several adults had taken my hand and walked me over to the can, insisting that I look at the skull and cross bones.